Skip to content

 • The next big “Trigger Event” for the housing market was in December 2007, when banks realized that a huge number of home loans were made to people that couldn’t make their payments when the loan adjusted to long term.
 That caused 3.1 million home foreclosures in just 2008.
 The Real Estate Market was flooded with homes for sale and in distress.
 Prices dropped dramatically (about 47% in Northern Nevada) and yes, there was a lot more to the Housing Market Crash than toxic mortgage loans, but that’s what basically happened.

 • Are we headed for another Trigger Event in the residential real estate market?
 There would have to be a catastrophic trigger event or a combination of events.
-I.E. – war, recession, another health crises or something that may be new to the list of Trigger Events.
+I.E. – war, recession, another health crises, major weather event/natural disaster to Reno/Sparks or something that may be new to the list of Trigger Events.
 The point being that it is unlikely that we’re going to see another huge drop in the Real Estate Market soon.

 Disclaimer: This article/website contains forward-looking statements which are predictions and opinion based on data and information at a particular point of time.
 As data and information is updated and changes, the predictions and opinions can and will change.
 It is recommended that you always conduct your own research and base any of your investments and decisions on your finances on your own conclusions.